AnishGarg1/AutoIntern/README.md

-Sure!
-Here is a sample README file for your project:

----

 # AutoIntern

 AutoIntern is a Node.js application that automates the process of applying to jobs on a specified job portal using Puppeteer.
 This project uses Express.js for serving a simple web interface and Puppeteer to automate browser interactions.